Two Men and a Truck

 Is Two Men and a Truck a legitimate moving company?

 Yes, Two Men and a Truck is a licensed FMCSA-registered interstate moving carrier with USDOT number 1090375 and MC number MC-431762.
 Founded in 1985 and headquartered in Lansing, Michigan.
-You can verify their active operating authority at safer.fmcsa.dot.gov.
+Verify current operating authority directly in the FMCSA SAFER Company Snapshot (safer.fmcsa.dot.gov) using USDOT 1090375.

 How much does Two Men and a Truck charge for a long distance move?